AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-fields/set-a-hidden-form-field-value.md

    >[!TIP]
    >
-   >You can enter a&nbsp;Default Value&nbsp;in case the parameter/cookie is not found.
+   >You can enter a Default Value in case the parameter/cookie is not found.

 ## Referrer Parameter {#referrer-parameter}